 New Cases Pop Up

-Remicade.
+In 2002, three cases of tuberculosis occurred in people taking Remicade.
 Nine more cases have been reported in California.
 According to the CDC's report, most of the reported cases are latent infections.

 Details on the infected people: